ludo237/vuejs-carousel/README.md

 - Either download or clone this repository
 - Run `npm install` this will install all the necessary tools from NPM
-- Run `npm run postinstall` this will create the dist folder
+- Run `npm run build` this will create the dist folder
 - Grab the file inside the dist folder and follow the [How to use section](#how-to-use)

 ## How to use

 This carousel is pretty easy to use.
 Put the source code inside your page:

      <script src="dist/carousel.js"></script>